 (2) The planting of trees, approved by the CEO, on not less than 2 hectares of any land acquired under the conditional purchase provisions of the Land Administration Act 1997, shall be deemed an improvement within the meaning of that Act, and the conservation and improvement, to the satisfaction of the CEO, of indigenous timber already growing on any portion of land acquired under those provisions may, with the approval of the Land Administration Minister, be deemed an improvement within the meaning of that Act.

-[Section 142 amended by No. 31 of 1997 s.
+[Section 142 amended: No. 31 of 1997 s.
 141; No. 28 of 2006 s.
 207 and 209.]

 143. Conservation Legislation Amendment Act 2011, review of amendments of